 Travelers to Iceland have few options to get from the airport into Reykjavik.
 But they should be warned that there’s a good chance of them being stranded at the airport for an extended period of time.
 Travelers should allow plenty of extra time and not assume the FlyBus will run as promised.
 We would strongly encourage travelers to investigate other options.

-Note: As of 2016, it doesn’t seem that the Reykjavik Excursions Flybus experience has improved.
+Note: It doesn’t seem that the Reykjavik Excursions Flybus experience has improved.
 We found this article on The Pickup Pickle and the Dramas of Drop Off with the Flybus.
 And in 2018, there is a lengthy thread in a popular travel forum site discussing the nearly identical problem we faced.

 Options For The Flybus Iceland